agahazeeb/CertGeek-Certification-Exam-Prep-Platform/README.md

 CertGeek is a live product and its application repository is private.

 This repository is a public showcase — overview, screenshots, and a link to the running app.
 The fastest way to evaluate the work is to [use it](https://www.certgeek.net).
-I'm glad to walk through the codebase and technical decisions directly in an interview.

 ---